pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

     </div>

-The show path should look like this.
-The forms on this page will be using AJAX calls and jQuery for DOM manipulation.
+The show path should look like this:

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/4f6d63dc-2290-48cd-97d3-e12d9c6fd718.47)

-This is it for our initial views.
+The forms on this page will be using AJAX calls and jQuery for DOM (Document Object Model) manipulation.

+Our initial views are now complete.
 Let's get the API in the mix and start getting some quotes.

 ---